 GASB 87 Leases: A Practical Outline for Implementation

-The effective date of GASB 87 Leases is scheduled for reporting periods beginning after December 15, 2019.
+The effective date of GASB 87 Leases is scheduled for fiscal years beginning after June 15, 2021, and all reporting periods thereafter.
 Whether your state or local governmental organization is a lessor, lessee, or both, the way that you account for leases will change radically, and you have compliance obligations you need to prepare for well in advance.
 Getting a firm grasp on the definition of a lease and contracts that meet that definition is critical.
 Once you’ve categorized your leases, you can follow some orderly steps for implementation.

 Understand the three categories of leases